-

 — Minnesota United FC (@MNUFC) February 8, 2026

-Minnesota United have pulled off a massive coup by signing Colombia legend James Rodriguez on a free transfer.
-He joins on a short-term deal until the summer, but with the option to extend it by six months.
+Minnesota United pulled off a massive coup by signing Colombia legend James Rodriguez on a free transfer.
+He joined on a short-term deal until the summer to keep himself fit for the World Cup.
+The extension option in his deal was not picked up, meaning that he has now left.

-There have also been major outgoings.
-Obed Vargas has completed a hugely significant transfer from the Seattle Sounders to Atletico Madrid, with the Spanish giants paying €3m despite his expiring contract.
+There were also major outgoings.
+Obed Vargas completed a hugely significant transfer from the Seattle Sounders to Atletico Madrid, with the Spanish giants paying €3m despite his expiring contract.

 Villarreal, who previously signed Tani Oluwaseyi from Minnesota United, raided MLS again and snapped up Orlando and USMNT star Alex Freeman on a €3.5m deal.